dy1z/docs/content/docs/development/build-process.md

     - [posthtml-content](https://github.com/posthtml/posthtml-content) is used to transform content marked with custom attributes.
 By default, it looks for any `<style postcss>` tag in the Template.
 If it finds any, it tries to compile the contents with PostCSS.
 Useful if you need to use Tailwind CSS inside a style block right in your Template.
     - [posthtml-markdownit](https://github.com/posthtml/posthtml-markdownit) is used to compile Markdown
     - [prevent-widows](https://github.com/bashaus/prevent-widows) looks for tags containing the `prevent-widows` attribute.
 When it finds one, it will replace the last space in your text with a `&nbsp;`.
+    - [attributeToStyle](/docs/css-inlining/#attributetostyle) translates HTML attributes to inline CSS
     - [Juice](https://github.com/Automattic/juice) inlines CSS
     - [email-comb](https://www.npmjs.com/package/email-comb) removes any unused CSS
     - attributes are removed based on your config.
-By default, Maizzle cleans up any empty `style=""` attributes.
+By default, Maizzle cleans up any empty `style=""` and `class=""` attributes.
     - inline CSS sizes are removed (`width=""` and `height=""` are preserved)
     - inline background colors are removed (`bgcolor=""` is preserved)
     - any [extra attributes](/docs/extra-attributes/) defined are added to tags